ninabarzh/broomstick/content/posts/ice-legal-chain.md

 The mainstream media, predictably, obfuscates.
 Headlines speak of “border crises” and “migrant surges,” never quite managing to mention that these so-called surges are composed of people fleeing war, poverty, and US-sponsored destabilisation.
-Instead of asking how many people should be helped, the press asks how many can be “processed”, a term better suited to meatpacking than human rights.
+Instead of asking how many people could be helped, the press asks how many can be “processed”, a term better suited to meatpacking than human rights.

 ---